melanieimfeld/Small-spatial-algorithms/readme.md

 Most sorting algorithms take n log(n) time, while the actual scan takes n time.
 We select the dominant function, therefore the overall time complexity is O(n log (n)).
 How could we optimize the Graham scan?
 We could for example wipe out points in the interior that we for sure know are not in the convex hull by finding the farthest points in the SW, NW, NE, and SE direction and eliminte the points that are enclosed by these 4 points.
 I will try to update the Repo with an example the above optimization process in the next weeks!

-## 4) Travelling salesperson
+## 4) Traveling Salesperson Problem
+### What do we need it for and how does it work?
-A salesperson needs to travel to different cities and back to the home city - in which order do the cities visited make up the shortest overall distance?
+The TSP problem isn't hard to explain: Imagine a salesperson who needs to travel to different cities and back to the home city - in which order do the cities visited make up the shortest overall distance?
+Unfortunately, the solution to this problem isn't as simple.
+In fact, there are many solutions, some heuristic ( = approximations) and some exact, some computationally more or less intensive.
+In graph theory lingo, we would call our cities "nodes" or "vertices" and our distances between cities "edges".
+The distance itself is called "weight" in graph theory.
+When it comes to applications, the TSP does not have to be geospatial at all: The weight of the edges can be replaced by any value, such as cost (e.g flight tickets).

-### Implementing the algorithm: Brute force version
+### Implementing the algorithm: Exact, brute force version
 - a weighted, undirected graph
+- Exact and not approximate solution

+### Implementing the algorithm: Exact, Held-Karp
+- only the shortest subpath

+### Time complexity
+O(n!)

 ## 5) Quadtree
 *tbd*